How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 Get a free trial today and see how the right services can take you from being good to being the BEST.
 Don’t wait.
 Act now.

-Disadvantages of FBA and How to Eliminate Them
+Disadvantages of FBA and how to eliminate them

 1. The FBA service from Amazon is not the cheapest option.
 However, for better cost monitoring, you receive a detailed overview and can calculate expenses much more accurately.
 You can avoid high costs by paying attention to weight and dimensions during product research.
 Because just a few millimeters or grams less can determine the level of FBA costs.

 5. FBA leads to a certain dependence on Amazon.
 The marketplace is already the highest-grossing sales channel for many sellers today.
 However, what holds true today can completely change tomorrow.
-Therefore, you must be aware that another channel for distributing your goods should be ready.
+Therefore, you must be aware that another channel for distributing your goods should be available.

 Amazon FBA: Costs and Fees

-Additionally, using Amazon FBA incurs extra storage costs per cubic meter per month.
+In addition, using Amazon FBA incurs additional storage costs per cubic meter per month.
 But beware!
-The storage fees increase for goods stored for more than 365 days to €170 per month per cubic meter.
-Starting from May 15, 2022, an additional charge of €37 per cubic meter will also be applied for a storage duration of 331 to 365 days.
+The storage fees increase for goods stored for more than 365 days to 170 euros per month per cubic meter.
+Starting from May 15, 2022, an additional charge of 37 euros per cubic meter will also be applied for a storage duration of 331 to 365 days.
 This applies to all categories except:

 • clothing, shoes, and bags,